Blackberry-Basil Panna Cotta

 - Additional blackberries and fresh basil, optional

 - In a small saucepan, combine the heavy cream, half-and-half cream and sugar.
 Sprinkle with gelatin; let stand for 1 minute.
 Heat over low heat, stirring until sugar and gelatin are completely dissolved.
-Remove from the heat; stir in lemon peel and vanilla.
+Remove from the heat; stir in lemon zest and vanilla.

 - Pour into six 6-oz. ramekins or custard cups coated with cooking spray.
 Cover and refrigerate for at least 4 hours or until set.